 - any other matter which may be prescribed.

-Every proceedings before the District Forum shall be deemed to be a judicial proceeding within the meaning of Sections 193 and 228 of the Indian Penal Code, 1860 [punishment for false evidence and intentional insult or interruption to public servant sitting in judicial proceeding].
-The District Forum is also deemed to be a civil court for the puposes of Section 195 and Chapter XXVI of the Code of Criminal Procedure, 1973 [Prosecution for contempt and provisions as to offense affecting the administration of justice.]
+Every proceeding before the District Forum shall be deemed to be a judicial proceeding within the meaning of Sections 193 and 228 of the Indian Penal Code, 1860 [punishment for false evidence and intentional insult or interruption to public servant sitting in judicial proceeding].
+The District Forum is also deemed to be a civil court for the purposes of Section 195 and Chapter XXVI of the Code of Criminal Procedure, 1973 [Prosecution for contempt and provisions as to offense affecting the administration of justice.]

 Findings of the District Forum